livetrails/targetjs/README.md

 By default, the actual value is updated immediately after the target value.
 The steps option allows the actual value to be updated in iterations specified by the number of steps.

 1. **easing**
-An easing function that operates when steps are defined.
-It controls how the actual value is updated in relation to the steps.
+A string that defines a predefined easing function that controls how the actual value is updated in relation to the steps.

 1. **onValueChange**
 This callback is triggered whenever there is a change returned by the target method/property `value`.